Alexsander-j/Alexsander-j/README.md

-## About me
+# About me

 Hello there!
 My name is Juan and I have a lot of skills in cloud computing, like: AWS, Azure, Jenkins, Terraform, Python and even TensorFlow.

 I'm passionate about staying updated with the latest industry trends and continuously expanding skills in cloud computing.

-You can see my projects here https://github.com/alexsander-projects
+Here you will find all the projects I've built so far.

-### Contact
+## Contact

 [![Linkedin: Juan Alexsander](https://img.shields.io/badge/-JuanAlexsander-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/juan-alexsander-2674b0228/)](https://www.linkedin.com/in/juan-alexsander-2674b0228/)